apitestbase/apitestbase.github.io/_docs/en/upgrade-from-old-version.md

 Download the latest API Test Base dmg from the [release page](https://github.com/apitestbase/apitestbase-release/releases/tag/{{ site.atb_release_version }}){:target="_blank"}.

-Open the new dmg file, and you'll be able to copy the new version of `API Test Base.app` to your /Applications folder, `replacing` the old one.
+Open the new dmg file, and you'll be able to drag the new version of `API Test Base.app` to your /Applications folder, `replacing` the old one.

-When launching the new version, you'll see the same security warning as before.
-Refer to [Quick Start](/docs/en/quick-start) for how to resolve it.

 {% endtab %}